 WP3.
 Interoperability with other systems

-We are investigating the potential for employing interoperable Blue-Green and Grey infrastructure to increase urban flood resilience.
-Specifically, WP3 aims to produce the knowledge and approach necessary to facilitate a system-of-systems approach to urban flood management through the concept of interoperability.
+We investigated the potential for employing interoperable Blue-Green and Grey infrastructure to increase urban flood resilience.
+Specifically, WP3 aimed to produce the knowledge and approach necessary to facilitate a system-of-systems approach to urban flood management through the concept of interoperability.

 Interoperability: the active management of connections between urban systems to increase the functionality of the whole system (the city) to deal with water exceedance events.